THE BIRMINGHAM ANGLERS’ ASSOCIATION LIMITED

 G.2 In order to be eligible to apply for up to five free contests on Association waters in any year, an angling club or society must be registered with the Association, and 100% of it’s membership must be fully paid-up individual members of the Association for the year in which the contests are to be held.
 Registered clubs or societies may also book additional contests, subject to the payment of a peg fee as shall be determined by the Executive committee.

 G.3 Contests granted under G.2 (above) shall be by arrangement with the Association General Secretary only, and upon the issuing of a valid permit.
 Contests may be arranged for any date and at any venue requested by the club or society (compatible to the number of members in the club), subject to availability and Environment Agency bye-laws.
 Contest permits must be made available for inspection during any contest.
-Registered clubs and societies may allow none Association members to take part in any contest, provided that such competitors hold a day permit valid for the date of the contest.

 G.5 No society shall fish any contest in Association waters without permission as specified above,